syntactician/SNaPP/Manual/CIPI_F15_Protcol.md

     2. If the clean water tank is empty, use a rolling chair to move the tank to the water bottle refill station down the hallway, and use the funnel and attached tube to refill.
 3. Turn on the sink.
 To do this, open the doors underneath, and flip up the switch on the upper right-hand inner wall of the sink.
 The pump will make a loud noise at first, this is normal.
     * Additionally, the sink will need to be turned off at the end of each day.
-4. Set up the Acq*Knowledge* file by following the instructions in the BIOPAC How-To manual up through ~~Step 6 on pg.
-6 of that guide~~.
+4. Open the Acq*Knowledge* graph template file.
 5. Load the stimulus presentation in SuperLab.
     1. When prompted, enter participant's party ID by pressing the “d” key for Democrat, “r” for Republican, ~~or “i” for true Independents~~.
 Use lowercase letters.
     2. On the next screen, enter their treatment condition (by pressing the number key corresponding to their condition number).